Comparison Table At A Glance

 Are pre-rolls weaker than flower?

-Same flower starting material produces the same potency in either format.
-Trim-run pre-rolls (made from leftover shake) are lower in cannabinoid density than the named-strain jar source.
-Single-strain pre-rolls from named flower harvests match the jar potency exactly.
-Read the COA on the package before assuming.
+The same starting flower produces the same potency either way.
+Trim-based pre-rolls made from leftover shake tend to be less cannabinoid-dense than the named-strain jar source.
+Single-strain pre-rolls from named harvests match the jar.
+Read the Certificate of Analysis on the package before assuming.

 Why do pre-rolls cost more than the same amount of flower?

-Can I roll my own pre-rolls at home from a flower jar?
+Can I roll my own from a flower jar at home?

 What is an infused pre-roll?

-A pre-roll with concentrate (live rosin, live resin, distillate, or kief) added to the flower mix.
-Higher potency than a regular pre-roll, typically 25 to 75 percent more cannabinoid content than the same-size regular pre-roll.
-Botanical infused pre-rolls (with lavender, chamomile, or rose) are a different sub-category that adds botanical character rather than concentrate.
+A pre-roll with concentrate (live rosin, live resin, distillate, or kief) added to the flower, which makes it stronger than a regular pre-roll of the same size.
+Botanical pre-rolls that add herbs like lavender or chamomile are a separate sub-category aimed at character rather than potency.

 Which is better for new users?

-Pre-rolls.
-The format eliminates the equipment and skill requirements.
-Start with a 0.35 g micro or a 0.5 g single pre-roll to test the experience before committing to larger formats or jar flower.
+Pre-rolls, usually.
+They remove the equipment and the skill requirement.
+Start with a single pre-roll to test the experience before moving to larger formats or jar flower.

-Are craft pre-rolls worth the premium over commodity pre-rolls?
+Are craft pre-rolls worth the premium over commodity ones?

-For terpene-flavor priority and strain provenance, yes.
-Craft pre-rolls from NYS cultivators like Hudson Cannabis or Florist Farms use the same flower that fills their jars, often hand-rolled in small batches.
-Commodity pre-rolls (machine-rolled, sometimes trim-run sourced) hit a different price point with different quality.
-Read the COA and the source disclosure on the label.
+For terpene flavor and strain provenance, often yes.
+Single-strain craft pre-rolls use the same flower that fills the jars, sometimes hand-rolled in small batches.
+Commodity pre-rolls hit a lower price with different quality, sometimes from trim.
+Read the Certificate of Analysis and the source disclosure on the label.

 How long do pre-rolls stay fresh?